left-arrow.svg

 Donation is one way to easily and inexpensively transfer real estate to somebody.
 Real estate is exempt from gift taxes.
 However, donating real estate does fall under income tax if you are not one of the groups above.

-The same rules also apply, so natural persons will pay 15% and legal entities pay 19%.
-This amount falls under gratuitous income, and will have subsequent tax rates from one taxable year to the next.
+The same rules also apply, so natural persons will pay 15% and legal entities pay 21%.
+This amount falls under gratuitous income and will have subsequent tax rates from one taxable year to the next.

-How to reduce tax burden by reporting a cooperating person
+How to reduce the tax burden by reporting a cooperating person?

 You can also transfer part of your income to a cooperating person and thereby reduce your tax burden.
 The cooperating person helps the self-employed person in business activities.
 These can be for example administration, accounting, customer orders, communication with suppliers, etc.